Whiley/RFCs/text/0000-purity.md

 We now clarify the rules proposed by this RFC:

-1. No expression or statement in a function context can dereference a variable, invoke a `method` or access a static variable.
+1. No expression or statement in a function context can dereference a variable, invoke a `method`, allocate objects via `new` or access a static variable.

-2. No expression in a functional context can invoke a `method`.
+2. No expression in a functional context can invoke a `method` or allocate objects via `new`.

 Observe that, at the time of writing, functional context's are always expressions.
 Should this be relaxed, then rule (2) should be extended